Sailing in Split - the ultimate Croatian cruising region

 Gastronomy of Split region

 Croatian cuisine consists of different ingredients, depending on the region.
 Split or Central Dalmatian region specializes in fish, seafood, pasta, meat, olive oil and wine.
 When sailing in the Split area, you will visit many towns and islands where you will eat and drink in many different restaurants and bars that serve gastronomic delights.
+Here are some of the best restaurants in Split region:

 - Restaurant Marijana, Trogir - not easy to find (a terrace behind the wall of a small alley), serves delicious grilled fish, meat and shrimps that go well with fine wines